-There was no stock-based compensation expense related to performance-based awards recognized during the three months ended March 31, 2019 or 2018.
+There was no stock-based compensation expense related to performance-based awards recognized during the three or six months ended June 30, 2019 or 2018.

 H. Fair Value of Financial Instruments

 The accounting standard for fair value measurements provides a framework for measuring fair value and requires disclosures regarding fair value measurements.
 Fair value is defined as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date, based on the Company's principal or, in absence of a principal, most advantageous market for the specific asset or liability.